AruScr/tako/README.md

 Use this at the start of your first map.

 ### `/tako off`
 Stop a TAKO match.
-**Warning!** Only use to force tako to turn off.
+- **Warning!** Only use to force TAKO off.
 TAKO automatically stops when a winner is chosen.

 ### `/tako pause`
 Toggle pause mode.